-This nonprofit, drop-in clinic provides free, routine health care and preventive services to uninsured patients on Buffalo’s East Side.
+This nonprofit, drop-in clinic provides free, routine health care and preventive services to uninsured patients in Buffalo.

-It is entirely managed and funded through the work of eight UB medical students each year, working in partnership with the community service organization Group Ministries.
+It is managed and funded through the work of Jacobs School medical students at the Community Health Center of Buffalo.

 Medical students and UB students in other professional programs help to address unmet health needs in this medically underserved community.
 The services they provide include:

-Taking a holistic approach to health care and social needs, the medical students work as part of an interdisciplinary team that includes the local health department and UB students preparing to be dietitians, social workers, dentists, lawyers, and public health workers.
-The clinic is also one of the first in the country to build a medical-legal partnership managed entirely by UB medical students and student attorneys.
+Taking a holistic approach to health care and social needs, the medical students work as part of an interdisciplinary team that includes the local health department and UB students preparing to be dietitians, social workers, dentists, pharmacists, and public health workers.

 The clinic’s story began in 1998, when two first-year medical students, Richard Newell and Gerard Silva, decided to make a difference.

 “We thought we were very blessed to be as well off as we were.
 But in the community right outside the medical school we saw a lot of poverty and a lot of need,” says Newell.